LPGA Drive On Championship: Nelly Korda and Lydia Ko share the lead after first round at Bradenton Country Club

 "Definitely nice to be able to win the first event of the year, especially because you don't have anything really to reference your round off or your game," Ko said.

-"Grant Thornton was only five weeks ago, but that's a completely different format, and so wasn't like I was coming in with a ton of really good momentum.
+"Grant Thornton was only five weeks ago, but that's a completely different format, and so wasn't like I was coming in with a tonne of really good momentum.

 "But just trying to feed off what was going well last week, and overall I thought I played really solid."